minqwq/pyos-improved/README.md

 # Like it?
 Star this project, no anymore, just star it
 # Contributor
-minqwq
+minqwq | Creator of this project, Interface designer, Coder, Document editer
-~~bibimingming~~ Lefted the internet for 7 days
+~~bibimingming~~ | Imported modules installer maker | Lefted the internet for 7 days
-?
-Yukari2024 ?
-Unstable status
+Yukari2024 | Installer maker | Unstable status
 <hr />
 <p>If you want be a contributor, call me via email:minqwq723897@outlook.com and i will let you into devteam.</p>
 </a>